 Charlie Jennison has been playing jazz in the Seacoast for decades.
-He is a past president of the Seacoast Jazz Society and is a current member of the Advisory Board.
+He is vice president of the Seacoast Jazz Society, as well as a former president and former member of the Advisory Board.

 When asked how he came to have a life in music, Charlie paused, laughed, and said, "it started when I took clarinet lessons in the fourth grade.
 I loved it and just stuck with it."
 When he was in his early teens, in Key West Florida, Charlie started getting a few gigs.
 He was too young to go into clubs, so his mom drove him to play piano sets.
 I know the years don't coincide (Charlie is too young), but when he told me about playing piano in Key West I got this instant image of 15-year old Charlie playing piano as Earnest Hemingway put away various rum concoctions while his mother sat in the car waiting for last call.